HanlinTheDEVELOPER/actions/README.md

         run: echo docker run docker.io/$USERNAME/$IMAGENAME:$TAG
 ```

 Okay, let's see this workflow in action.
 Beaware that i used `workflow_dispatch` trigger.
 So you will need to trigger it manually.
-And i only used `echo` command.
+I only use a simple trigger.
+If you want to know about **_mannully running workflow with inputs and stuff go check [here](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#workflow_dispatch)_** .And i only used `echo` command.
 Because why not?

 ![Env Variables](/assets/env-var.png)